Trauma-Team-International/Home/icu_burden/README.md

 ## Robust Event-Based Method

-Provides a simple interface with industrial event-based simulator based on the below logic.
+Provides a simple interface with industrial event-based simulator.
+Number of infections can be used as an input from SEIR or other similar infectious disease focused model.

+The logic is based on the following rules:

 - there is a certain number of patients at start day_total_cases
 - each day there are more new patients based on doubles_in_days